aleju/imgaug/README.md

 # Special use cases

 By default the class expects your images to have one of the following two shapes:
-* (y, x) for grayscale images
+* (y, x) for grayscale images.
-* (y, x, channel) for images with multiple channels (RGB) If your images have their channel in the first axis instead of the last, i.e. (channel, y, x) then you can use the parameter channel_is_first_axis in the ImageAugmenter's init function:
+* (y, x, channel) for images with multiple channels (e.g. RGB).

+If your images have their channel in the first axis instead of the last, i.e. (channel, y, x), then you can use the parameter channel_is_first_axis in the ImageAugmenter's init function:

 ```python
 augmenter = ImageAugmenter(width, height, channel_is_first_axis=True)